 The water supply in most cities is treated with chlorine to kill bacteria, and it does precisely the same thing in your gastrointestinal tract: eliminates your healthy bacteria.
 Chlorinated drinking water can also cause inflammation in the gut, decrease hydrochloric acid levels, and the lower the pH level of the gut making it too alkaline, all of which encourages the overgrowth of Candida and other microbes.

 Therefore, be sure your water is obtained from a purified source, with a good filter installed at your tap or filling up your own jugs at a water dispenser that has a three-stage purification process (filter, reverse osmosis, and UV light).
 Fresh spring water may be an option if you are sure the source is monitored periodically for microbes.
 I am not in favor of distilled water since it removes the minerals.

 Additionally, avoid buying any bottled water from the store that is in plastic.
 As mentioned previously, plastic leaches chemicals into the water and may contain microplastic particles, both of which are destructive to your health.
 If you use plastic jugs for filling up at a water dispenser, be sure it is a hard plastic and free of BPA.
 Don’t store water for too long that you collect in plastic bottles, even if the bottle is free of BPA.

 Once you get rid of all the beverages that are bad for you and begin to drink water on a regular basis, eventually you won’t miss the other stuff and you’ll develop a great appreciation for the taste of water.

-Looking for other Paleo-friendly recipes for foods that can be eaten when dealing with Candida, SIBO, adrenal fatigue, depression, anxiety, and other associated conditions, check out my new cookbook which will be released this coming July.
+Looking for other Paleo-friendly recipes for foods that can be eaten when dealing with Candida, SIBO, adrenal fatigue, depression, anxiety, and other associated conditions, check out my new cookbook which covers all these issues.